I know you've seen them—those neon-colored ads for $500 websites. A whole website for $500. An absolute BARGAIN, right?

 Yes.
 Yes, they are.

-Here are five negative outcomes from buying a cheap website for your company.
+Here are five negative outcomes of buying a cheap website for your company.

+Cheap websites are most often bare-bones cookie-cutter sites with little content and thought for your customers.
+If you run a startup with a shoestring budget, this might be perfect while you validate your business model.
+But for established companies, especially B2B, there are high expectations when a user comes to your site.
 Nobody wants to use a website that’s cluttered, messy, and a pain in the butt to use.
-If your audience can’t find what they're looking for due to poor design or can’t understand what you actually do when they visit your site, they’ll just get frustrated and leave.
+If your audience can’t find what they're looking for due to poor design, generic content, or can’t understand what you do, they’ll just get frustrated and leave.

-People don’t like to stick around – they want (and expect) instant gratification.
-Give the people what they want, or they’ll head over to your competitors.
+People won’t dig to find out what your site is about – they want (and expect) instant gratification.
+So give the people what they want, or they’ll head over to your competitors.

 2. Reduced website traffic

-The more your visitors bounce away from your website; the more Google is going to see you as irrelevant.
+The more your visitors bounce away from your website, the more Google will see you as irrelevant.
 Your site will start getting pushed under your competitors (who have much better, more user-friendly websites) in search engine results because Google knows you’re not delivering what people want.
-88% of consumers are less likely to return to a site after a bad experience using it – which means you’ll lose out on potential clients big time.
+Furthermore, 88% of consumers are less likely to return to a site after a bad experience using it – which means you’ll lose out on potential clients big time.

 4. Wasted time

-Having a cheap website that isn’t fit for purpose means you’ll have to put more hours into customer service, upkeep, and maintenance.
+Having a cheap site isn't all that it is cracked up to be.
+Was it built with the client in mind or built as fast as possible?
+Is it easy to keep current and technically sound?
 If you spend $500, $1,000, or $3,000 on a website, it’s highly unlikely you’re going to get unlimited support and neverending updates in the future.
 Someone’s going to have to look after your website – and if it’s not you, it’s a team member.
 Expect hours of wasted time as you try to figure out what the hell you’re meant to be doing.

 5. Lost money

-Whether it’s lost revenue due to fewer sales thanks to an uncomfortable customer experience or having to upgrade and get a new designer/developer to help fix your website, you’ll ultimately lose money by cheaping out in your initial investment.
+Whether it's lost revenue to the site being invisible or having to upgrade to get a new designer/developer to help fix your website, you’ll ultimately lose money by going with a lowball offer.

-Your website is the most significant and important investment you can make, and hiring the right team to design and build your website is also an investment – in both your time and your money.
+Your website is a valuable asset and an important investment you make in branding your business.
+Hiring the right team to design, build, and manage your website is also an investment – in both your time and your money.

 For the uninitiated, it can be confusing shopping for website assistance.
 Why are website builds priced so differently?
 And what exactly are you paying for?